How Much Exercise Cats Really Need featured image

 Given their inherent need to prowl and explore, engaging their bodies and minds through exercise isn’t just beneficial – it’s essential.

-And let’s not overlook behavior – an orchestra in its own right.
+And let’s not overlook a cat’s behavior – an orchestra in its own right.
 An active cat is a harmonious cat.
 Channeling their energy into playful ventures means less chance of a midnight serenade of meows or an impromptu claw concert on your sofa.
 It’s about tapping into their endless curiosity and zest for life.

 How Much Exercise do Cats Need?